vickeywahi/Chat_With_Code/README.md

 # Chat_With_Code
-Slightly modified tutorial @ActiveLoop - RAG for Prodcution with LangChain & LlamaIndex
+Slightly modified from the tutorial @ActiveLoop - RAG for Prodcution with LangChain & LlamaIndex

 ## Project Description